tomasreichmann/gooddata-ui/docs/filter_visual_components.md

 </div>
 ```

-If you reference a saved visualization with active filters and set the `filter` prop on the Visualization component, both sets of filters will be merged using these rules:
+If you reference a saved visualization with active filters and set the `filter` prop on the Visualization component, both sets of filters will be merged using the following rules:

-* if a saved visualization has an active filter with the same object qualifier (identifier or uri) as the one defined with the `filter` prop,
-the saved filter will be overwritten by the one defined in the prop.
+* If the active filter in the saved visualization and the filter defined with the `filter` prop have the same object qualifier (identifier or URI), the filter defined with the `filter` prop overwrites the active filter in the saved visualization.
-* all other filters, both saved and from the prop, will be added.
+* All other filters, both saved and from the `filter` prop, will be added.

-## Chart component filter example
+### Chart component filter

 ```jsx
 <div style={{ height: 300 }}>